By: Kristin Pekoll, OIF Assistant Director

 - Libraries as Safe Spaces online resource by GLSEN

-ALA’s GLBT Round Table has a great toolkit; “Open to All” is designed for libraries of all types and sizes and offers practical tips and resources on purchasing materials, developing programs and promoting partnerships with other organizations.
+ALA’s Rainbow Round Table has a great toolkit; “Open to All” is designed for libraries of all types and sizes and offers practical tips and resources on purchasing materials, developing programs and promoting partnerships with other organizations.

 Official ALA Statements and Definitions